 Five Myths about Venice

 Is Venice "too touristy"?
 Is a Venetian vacation more expensive than a shopping excursion to Valentino?
 Is this nautical Never-Neverland about to sink like the Titanic?
-Your humble writers try to bring a common-sense perspective to the most frequent misapprehensions about Venice.
+Indulge us as we bring a common-sense perspective to the most frequent misapprehensions about Venice.

 Myth 1: Venice is overrun by tourists.